Codecademy/docs/content/python/concepts/modules/terms/tqdm/tqdm.md

 ---
-Title: 'tqdm'
+Title: "tqdm"
-Description: 'A module that allows the generation of progress bars in Python.'
+Description: "A module that allows the generation of progress bars in Python."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Command Line'
+  - "Command Line"
-  - 'Libraries'
+  - "Libraries"
-  - 'Modules'
+  - "Modules"
-  - 'Scope'
+  - "Scope"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`tqdm`** module allows for the generation of progress bars in Python.
 The name is derived from the Arabic word, "taqaddum," which translates as "progress."
 It is designed to have minimal overhead, using algorithms to predict the remaining time and to skip unnecessary iteration displays.
 It has about a 60ns (nanoseconds) overhead per iteration whereas other progress bar implementations can run an 800ns overhead per iteration. `tqdm` does not require any dependencies.